Play the Sputnik Audio Clip and Hear the Doppler Shift!

 can find on varous websites, but let us explain some of the "anomalies" you might hear there.

 there occurs a prolonged beep.
-This never happened with the real satellite signal.
-It was
+This is

 tape "loop" to play indefinitely on a reel-to-reel machine, and someone did

-not take care to match up the ends sensibly.
-Later, others who never heard the original simply made copies.
+not take care to match up the ends at the splice sensibly.

 However, one factor remains fairly constant to the casual observer, and that was the approximately equal